BET Media Group: Skydance-Paramount merger and abandoned sale

 After Viacom re-merged with CBS to form what is now Paramount Global, BET was transferred from the Paramount Media Networks division to CBS Entertainment Group under the oversight of the latter's president, George Cheeks.
 By then, the subsidiary overseeing BET-branded assets became known as the BET Media Group.
 On November 9, 2022, it was announced that oversight of VH1 would move to BET under Scott Mills.
 The move reunited the network with the formally-named VH1 Soul, while also splitting it from MTV and its other formerly-branded sibling channels (VH1 Classic and VH1 Country).

 In March 2023, it was reported that Paramount Global was exploring the sale of a majority stake in BET Media in order to provide additional funding to its flagship streaming service Paramount+.
 Shaquille O'Neal, Tyler Perry, as well as Sean "Puffy" Combs (who founded Revolt TV) and Byron Allen (who owns Allen Media Group; including TheGrio, This TV, and The Weather Channel), were identified as potential suitors.
 Paramount Global initially dropped its plans to sell BET Media in August 2023, before renewing interest in December of that year.

 Since April 2, 2024, Paramount and its parent company, National Amusements, were in discussions with Skydance Media for a three-way merger between the entities.
 By July 2, 2024, Skydance reached a preliminary agreement to acquire National Amusements and merge with Paramount.
 Meanwhile, Paramount reportedly entered talks for a sale of BET Media to buyers led by CEO Scott Mills for $1.6-$1.7 billion.
 On July 7, 2024, Paramount's board approved the deal to merge with Skydance.
 Skydance's executive team also supported the potential sale of several Paramount assets which were deemed "not strategic" to their plans, including BET Media.

 On August 13, 2025, it was confirmed that BET Media Group is no longer up for sale.

+BET under Paramount Skydance

+Louis Carr became President of BET Media Group in the wake of the merger, with former BMG President Scott Mills leaving in December of 2025.
+In March of 2026, Paramount Skydance announced it would be migrating BET+ assets to Paramount Plus, effectively shutting down the BET+ streaming service in June of the same year.